huma-engineering/huma-docs/data-collection/modules/bespoke-questionnaire/telehealth-survey-02.md

 Choose between 1 and 5

-#### 2. Seeing my health information and study progress on the App makes me feel more motivated to complete the study
+#### 2. Seeing my health information and study progress on the Huma App makes me feel more motivated to complete the study

 Choose between 1 and 5

-#### 3. Seeing my health information and study progress on the App makes me feel more motivated to take my medication
+#### 3. Seeing my health information and study progress on the Huma App makes me feel more motivated to take my medication

 Choose between 1 and 5